meenakshi-chiluveru/note_76s/session-3.md

 To create a new process ID, an example PID could be 2345, which would be associated with the `bash` shell that initiated the command.

 If we want to see a comprehensive list of all running processes in Linux, we can use the command `ps -ef`.
 This provides detailed information about each active process, which can help us monitor system activity effectively.

+In Linux, processes can be categorized into two main types:

+1. **Foreground Process**: This type of process runs in the foreground and is directly associated with the terminal session.
+It takes input from the user and displays output directly in the terminal.
+Users can interact with it, pausing or stopping it as needed.

+2. **Background Process**: In contrast, a background process runs independently of the terminal session.
+It operates behind the scenes, allowing the user to continue using the terminal for other tasks.
+Background processes are often initiated with a specific command to run in the background.

+To check whether a specific process, such as "jenkins," is currently running, you can use the command `ps -ef | grep jenkins`.
+This command lists all running processes, and the `grep` command filters the results to show only those related to "jenkins."